-Harry Kane is about as English as it gets, right?
+HARRY KANE is about as English as as a footballer can get, right?
 Wrong!

-England's captain and goalscorer in chief actually has Irish blood in his veins - in fact, there will be plenty in the Connemara community cheering him on at the World Cup.
+England's captain and goalscorer in chief actually has Irish blood in his veins - in fact, there will be plenty in the Connemara community cheering him on when he lines up for England.

 5. His dad is a Connemara man

-Although Harry Edward Kane himself was born in Walthamstow, London on July 28 1993, his dad Patrick (or Pat as he’s better known) was actually born in County Galway before his parents upped sticks and moved the family over to the British capital.
+Although Harry Edward Kane, himself, was born in Walthamstow, London on July 28 1993, his dad Patrick (or Pat as he’s better known) was actually born in County Galway before his parents upped sticks and moved the family over to the English capital.

 4. But he has his mam to thank for his football skills